 - Butternut Squash

-The list of carbohydrates that we should be eating does not override any special diets, medical advice or low carb health plans which you may be undertaking at this moment in time.
-As advised please make any dietary changes slow so that your body can adapt.
+The list of carbohydrates that we should be eating does not override any special diets, medical advice, or low carb health plans which you may be undertaking at this moment in time.

 - Ricotta cheese

 - cow’s Milk

 - Mozzarella Cheese